justloop/mongodb-transaction/README.md

         ├── benchmark.py
     ├── benchmark_runner.sh
     ```
-    Note: the mongodb bin is assumed to be at: /temp/mongodb-linux-x86_64-rhel70-3.2.9/bin under localhost
+    Note: the mongodb bin is assumed to be at: /temp/mongodb-linux-x86_64-rhel70-3.2.9/bin (3 shards) and /temp/mongo-single/mongodb-linux-x86_64-rhel70-3.2.9/bin (single node) under localhost

-4. Start mongodb process with 1 replication.
+4. Start mongodb process with 1 replication by running sh start_data.sh under /temp/mongo-single/.
 Make sure the mongodb is correctly started and ready to accept queries

 5. Go to load folder and run load_no_sharding.sh to load the data into MongoDB.
 Make sure the data is correctly inserted.